denzhel/denzhel/README.md

 - 😍 Passionate about Linux and Mac, monitoring, Kubernetes, Terraform, automation, open source communities, cloud infrastructures, IaC and more

+- :panda_face: I'm currently working at BigPanda as a Devops Engineer

 - 🧠 I’m currently learning everything, everywhere and anytime